Smart Anti-Airfield Weapon: Production

 On 15 December 2021, Minister of Defence Rajnath Singh handed over SAAW to IAF Chief Vivek Ram Chaudhari clearing way towards mass production.
-For the manufacturing of the SAAW, DRDO has partnered with Hindustan Aeronautics Limited, and Bharat Dynamics Limited.
+DRDO has partnered with Hindustan Aeronautics Limited and Bharat Dynamics Limited to manufacture of the SAAW.

-As of 17 June 2025, a proposal for the procurement of satellite-guided variant of the SAAW has been forwarded by the Indian Air Force to the Ministry of Defence.
-The proposal is expected to be cleared soon.
-The SAAW is to be integrated with "almost" the entire fleet of the Air Force.
+On 23 September 2026, the Ministry of Defence placed an order for 160 Satellite Smart Anti Airfield Weapons (SAT-SAAW) for the Indian Air Force at ₹810.79 crore.
+These are expected to be delivered in 2027–28 and 2028–29.

+Operational history

+During the 2025 India-Pakistan confrontation, the India Air Force employed the DRDO-developed Smart Anti-Airfield Weapon for the first time during Operation Sindoor, attacking Pakistani airfields.
+On 27 January 2026, while interacting with DRDO's top-performing scientists and technical personnel who were guests at the 77th Republic Day Parade, the Minister of Defence, Rajnath Singh, complimented the role of locally made weapons.

 Further development

 Then DRDO chairman G. Satheesh Reddy disclosed that the next version of SAAW will be equipped with an IIR seeker and will begin developmental trials in 2022.

 EO-SAAW

-The Electro Optical SAAW is a long-range, autonomous air-to-surface guided bomb that uses imaging inferred seeker technology to guide its terminal phase.
+The Electro Optical SAAW is a long-range, autonomous air-to-surface guided bomb that uses imaging infrared seeker technology to guide its terminal phase.
 Release tests were carried out with a cooled IIR Mark-1 seeker in August 2023.
 The tests successfully proved the transfer of inertial navigation and satellite guidance to the IIR seeker in Lock-On-After-Launch mode, the execution of the scene matching algorithm, the correction of target location error, and the accurate hit of the target structure by the weapon from a high altitude release.